STADIUM DUDE’S NFL STADIUM RANK: #2

 Unlike the NFL’s other shared venue facility, SoFi doesn’t look markably different depending on the home team because both LA teams share a similar color plate.
 As was the case in their previous homes, there are a lot of visiting fans at LA football games, thus mitigating home field advantage somewhat.
 In fairness, the Rams crowd is more pro-Rams and can get loud, but right now at Charger games, the visiting fans are still outnumbering the “home” fans by a wide margin.
 This makes for a weird experience.

-Some serious operational growing pains
+Working through operational growing pains